1t4g/hddbar/README.md

-# HDD Erase Tracking System
+# HDDBAR - HDD Serial number barcode scanner

 Use a barcode scanner for work, place the cursor in the area "Click hire" click to put a carriage.